Prag8855/aab/content/guides/german-work-visa.md

 - **Proof of health insurance coverage in Germany** (*Mitgliedsbescheinigung*)
     You can get this document from your health insurance company.[^53] If you choose public health insurance, look for a *Mitgliedsbescheinigung nach 175 SGB V*.
 You can get a similar document for private health insurance.
 - **Proof of residence in Germany**
     There are two ways to prove your residence in Berlin.
-You can bring...<sub>l</sub>
+You can bring...
     - Your lease and your *[[Wohnungsgeberbestätigung]]*
     - **or** your *[[Anmeldebestätigung]]*
 - **Proof of education** (*Ausbildungsnachweis*)